Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Algebraic compactification of the space of metric graphs

 \end{enumerate} An algebraic differential form $\{\widetilde{\omega}\}$ of degree $k$ on $P^{\mathrm{Tot}}$ is then defined to be an exterior product of primitive forms.
 Note that this will affect the formula for the restriction $i_{\gamma}^*$, but all other properties remain unchanged. \end{defn}

-The differential is defined component-wise: $d \{\widetilde{\omega}\} = \{ d \widetilde{\omega}_G\}_G$.
-One can clearly define various sheaves of differentials on $P^{\mathrm{Tot}}$, but the above `global' definition is adequate for our purposes.
+The differential is defined component-wise: ${\rm d} \{\widetilde{\omega}\} = \{ {\rm d} \widetilde{\omega}_G\}_G$.
+One can clearly define various sheaves of differentials on $P^{\mathrm{Tot}}$, but the above ``global'' definition is adequate for our purposes.
 An algebraic differential form restricts to a smooth form $\widetilde{\omega}_G\big|_{ \widetilde{\sigma}_G} $ of degree $k$ on the polytope $\widetilde{\sigma}_G$, for every $G$.

-\begin{rem} The topological space given by a certain collection of $\widetilde{\sigma}_G$, together with the identifications induced by face maps and automorphisms, is a bordification of the space of marked graphs \cite{BordificationOuterSpace}.
-One can alternatively define an equivariant differential form on (the bordification of) outer space to be a collection of $\{\widetilde{\omega}_G\}_{G}$, where $G$ ranges over a certain set of marked metric graphs, which are compatible with face maps, and which are equivariant for the action of an $\mathrm{Out}(F_n)$. \end{rem}
+\begin{rem} Instead of $P^{\mathrm{Tot}}$ we may also consider the collection of schemes $\big(P^G\big)_G$, where $G$ ranges over all graphs of bounded genus $\leq g$, equipped with the face maps.
+In this case, the topological space given by the collection of $\widetilde{\sigma}_G$, together with the identifications induced by face maps and automorphisms, is closely related to the quotient of the bordification~\cite{BordificationOuterSpace} of Outer space $\mathcal{O}_g$ by the action of $\mathrm{Out}(F_g)$. \end{rem}